-- the severity of the addiction
+- The severity of the addiction

-- length of time using heroin
+- Length of time using heroin

-- past opioid dependence
+- Past opioid dependence

-- overall health
+- Overall health

 Regardless of how long you’ve been using the drug or your tolerance, getting off heroin is uncomfortable and difficult.
 Instead of spending time trying to wean off heroin on your own, it may be better to get professional help.

-Our medical detox center in Mississippi provides patients with a safe and supportive environment for the heroin detox timeline.
+At Vertava Health, our medical detox center in Mississippi provides patients with a safe and supportive environment for the heroin detox timeline.
 The purpose of our program is not only to support you physically throughout the entire length of heroin withdrawal but also to provide compassionate care and guidance to reduce the risk of relapse.

 If you or someone you love is struggling with a heroin addiction, the time to get help is now.
 Contact Vertava Health Mississippi today by calling 844.951.1931 or reaching out to us online to find out more about our programs and services.